rclone/rclone/docs/content/bisync.md

   synched tree even if there are check file mismatches in the test tree.
 - Some Dropbox tests can fail, notably printing the following message:
-  `src and dst identical but can't set mod time without deleting and re-uploading` This is expected and happens due a way Dropbox handles modification times.
+  `src and dst identical but can't set mod time without deleting and re-uploading` This is expected and happens due to the way Dropbox handles modification times.
   You should use the `-refresh-times` test flag to make up for this.
 - If Dropbox tests hit request limit for you and print error message `too_many_requests/...: Too many requests or write operations.`